Where’s the Email? Diagnosing and Resolving Issues with Missing Email

 “Bouncing” is another term for a message that is “denied” by a server and returned to the sender.

 Messages may seem to disappear or never be delivered because, in fact, they are “bounced” or “denied”.
 There are two kinds of message delivery failures: temporary and permanent.

 Temporary Failures: 400 errors

-A temporary failure, a failure where the target mail server returns an SMTP error code between 400 and 499, means that that mail server is temporarily refusing to accept the email message, but might accept it later.
+A temporary failure, a failure where the target mail server returns an SMTP error code between 400 and 499 (or where the target mail server is down and not accepting connections), means that that mail server is temporarily refusing to accept the email message, but might accept it later.
 There are all kinds of reasons why this could be: maybe it’s too busy, maybe the recipient is over his/her disk quota, etc. When one mail server tries to talk to another and gets a “temporary failure” like this, the mail server will queue the message and try again later.
 Usually, mail servers will try for up to 5 days before giving up; after 4 hours, they usually send a notice back to the sender explaining why there is a delay.
 At the end of 5 days, a final delivery failure message is sent back to the sender.

 Note: not all providers send the 4-hour explanation message.
 Also, many free, bulk, and public email providers will not keep trying for a full 5 days, but only for a few hours so as to conserve resources.

-So, a missing message could be stuck in transit, in the process of “trying again and again” for up to 5 days; and… you may or may not get any indication of this.
+So, a missing message could be stuck in transit, in the process of “trying again and again” for many days; and… you may or may not get any indication of this.
 The way to diagnose this is the same as with the “Server, Firewall, or Blacklist Trouble” problem — contact your email provider’s support team and ask them to start the tracking process.